 - If changing Restream server didn't help, if your stream lags anyways while the recording with streaming settings is smooth - try streaming to other services directly without using Restream.
 If it helps, feel free to contact our support to tell them about your problems and troubleshooting steps you went through, and we'll try to help.

-1.2 Stream is having bad quality
+1.2 Stream is has bad quality

 If your stream looks equally bad on all platforms and you think it should look better, take these steps: